RhodesianHunter/FunctionQueue/README.md

 FunctionQueue
 =============

-A PHP Library to handle queueing functions to be run later.
+A PHP Library to handle queuing functions to be run later.

 Steps to use: